Your record may contain sensitive information. If someone is pressuring you for this information, contact your surgery immediately.

 It's not possible to download your whole record from the NHS App.

 It's not possible to share your GP health record using the NHS App.
 If you show your record to someone else, you do so at your own risk.

-You can use the NHS COVID Pass service to view and share proof of your COVID-19 status for event trials in England and travel abroad.
+You can use the NHS COVID Pass service to view and share proof of your COVID-19 status for places in England that have chosen to use this service and and travel abroad.
 Find out more about this service.

 Help with your record